White Paper

 Tagging fraud.
 Falsely claiming to use products or occupy spaces to redirect Supportive or Ambient points.
 As IoT and sensor networks mature, automated verification will reduce this vector.
 In the early system, manual tagging is susceptible to fraud, but participants retain the right to allocate their points as they see fit.

 Death and lost access.
 If a participant loses access to their account or dies, their Earned points are effectively removed from circulation.
-The protocol does not rescue lost accounts.
-Participants are encouraged to configure inheritance mechanisms such as multi-signature wallets or dead-man switches.
+The protocol supports inheritance mechanisms including multi-signature beneficiary designations and dead-man switches (configurable inactivity thresholds that trigger beneficiary claims).

-The Alignment Economy is a peer-to-peer electronic cash system built on a blockchain, designed for daily transactions rather than speculation.
-It uses daily point allocations tied to human attention to reduce first-mover advantage, daily rebasing to support stable purchasing power, and a proof-of-human mining model to uphold network integrity.
-A hardcoded 0.5% transaction fee funds the miner ecosystem.
-A court and arbitration system, in which all participants stake capital on their claims, defends the integrity of human verification transparently.
+The Alignment Economy solves these challenges.
+It is a peer-to-peer electronic cash and UBI system built on a blockchain, designed for daily transactions rather than speculation.
+It uses daily point allocations tied to human attention to reduce first-mover advantage, daily rebasing to minimize inflation/deflation, and a proof-of-human mining model to uphold network integrity.
+Miners are compensated through transaction fees.
+A court system with stake-based bounties incentivizes fraud enforcement.

 Beyond solving the Bitcoin paradoxes, the Alignment Economy makes three things visible that every previous monetary system has ignored.
-First, historically uncompensated work becomes economically visible: for example, a stay-at-home parent receives their own daily Active allocation, generating measurable economic activity.
-Second, Supportive points reward durability over disposability, creating a structural advantage for manufacturers who optimize for longevity and repairability over replacement cycles.
+First, historically uncompensated work becomes economically visible (i.e., a stay-at-home parent receives their own daily Active allocation, generating measurable economic activity).
+Second, Supportive points reward durability over disposability, creating a structural advantage for manufacturers who optimize for longevity and repairability over planned obsolescence.
 Third, Ambient points can replace traditional taxation with a usage-based model: a city that attracts residents because its infrastructure works earns more than one that does not, creating a direct feedback loop between governance quality and funding.